First, let’s look at the trends from Indeed.com:

 Now onto the short-term trends from SimplyHired.com:

-Lastly, we have the relative trends for job growth from Indeed.com.
+Lastly, we look at the relative growth trends from Indeed.com.
 This compares percentage growth as opposed to percentage of all postings: